rohan-sawhney/zombie/demo/README.md

 Next you can run either [Walk on Stars](https://www.cs.cmu.edu/~kmcrane/Projects/WalkOnStars/index.html), [Boundary Value Caching](http://www.rohansawhney.io/BoundaryValueCaching.pdf) or [reverse WoSt](https://imaging.cs.cmu.edu/walk_on_stars_robin/) from the build directory

 ```
-./demo/demo ../demo/scenes/engine/wost.json
+./demo/demo ../demo/model_problems/engine/wost.json
-./demo/demo ../demo/scenes/engine/bvc.json
+./demo/demo ../demo/model_problems/engine/bvc.json
-./demo/demo ../demo/scenes/engine/rws.json
+./demo/demo ../demo/model_problems/engine/rws.json
 ```

-The results will be saved to `zombie/scenes/engine/solutions`.
+The results will be saved to `zombie/model_problems/engine/solutions`.

-## Custom Scene Creation
+## Custom Model Problem Creation

-The Zombie 2D demo allows custom scenes to be created by specifying a boundary geometry, a reflecting (Neumann or Robin) boundary mask, and boundary and source textures.
+The Zombie 2D demo allows custom model problems to be created by specifying a boundary geometry, a reflecting (Neumann or Robin) boundary mask, and boundary and source textures.
 The reflecting boundary indicator will determine whether a boundary is Dirichlet (black) or Neumann/Robin (white).
-The mapping from scene space to the mask is computed relative to the bounding box for the scene geometry.
+The mapping from scene space to the mask is computed relative to the bounding box for the boundary geometry.

 <div align='center'>
   <img src='./imgs/overview.png'/>
 </div>

-These scene components are specified along with solver and output options in JSON scene files.
+These model problem components are specified along with solver and output options via JSON files.

 ```
 {